DeepsDali/Deepa-Portfolio/learnings/markup.md

 ## 3. Ensure our UI has sufficient colour contrast so that everyone can perceive it comfortably

-To ensure that our UI has adequate color contrast, we utilized color contrast checking tools to verify that the foreground and background colors comply with the WCAG (Web Content Accessibility Guidelines) standards.
+To ensure that UI has adequate color contrast, utilized color contrast checking tools to verify that the foreground and background colors comply with the WCAG (Web Content Accessibility Guidelines) standards.
 This approach ensures that all users can comfortably perceive and read the content.

 <img src="../images/image.png" alt="Testimonial by Caped Dynamo in blockquote" style="max-width: 500px; max-height: 150px;">
 <img src="../images/image-1.png" alt="AA Compliant" style="max-height: 150px;">